University of Florida

 kudzureview.com; fully redesigned (with Robin Ward) in 2014 and again in 2016

 CREATIVE WRITING PUBLICATIONS

-Visit the Poetry section for samples of published poems, readings, and for a list of books and anthologies.
+Visit the Poetry section for samples of published poems.

 AWARDS & RECOGNITION

 Fellowships & Appointments

 2015-19 Graduate School Research Fellowship, University of Florida.